CogComp/cogcomp-nlp/pipeline/README.md

 useSrlNom   true
 ```

-Note that individuals have their own configuration options -- see the documentation
+Note that individual annotators have their own configuration options -- see the documentation
 for individual components for details.

 ### Changing the logging settings